rubyonjets/jets/docs/_docs/associated-resources-extensions.md

 title: Associated Resources Extensions
 ---

-You can define your own custom associated resoures methods.
-This helps makes for shorter and cleaner code.
+You can define your own custom associated resource methods.
+This helps for shorter and cleaner code.
 Remember that methods like `cron` and `rate` are just convenience methods that ultimately call the `resource` method.
-You can extend Jets with your own custom convenience methods.
+You can extend Jets with custom convenience methods.

 ## Example Extension